Kaweees/modern_python/README.md

 ### Prerequisites

-Before attempting to build this project, make sure you have [Python 3.10 or higher](https://www.python.org/downloads/), [just](https://just.systems/), and [uv](https://docs.astral.sh/uv/#getting-started) installed on your machine.
+Before attempting to build this project, make sure you have [Nix](https://nixos.org/download.html) with [Flake](https://nixos.wiki/wiki/Flakes) support installed on your machine.

 ### Installation